-Established in 1946, this was the first bank owned by the government.
+Established in 1946, this was the first biggest bank of Taiwan owned by the government.
 With growth and competition, the bank now operates a subsidiary, Taiwan Financial Holdings to be able to stand the competition amongst banks in Taiwan.

 The bank owns 163 branches within Taiwan, 10 overseas branches, one sub-branch, two representative offices, one offshore banking unit, and three preparatory offices.
-Its headquarters are in Taipei and has a total of 8,000 employees.
-As at the end of 2018, its total assets stood at $163.85 Billion and a net profit of approximately $606.21 million.
+Its headquarters are in Taipei and have a total of 8,000 employees.
+As of the end of 2018, its total assets stood at $163.85 Billion and a net profit of approximately $606.21 million.

 5. Shanghai Commercial and Savings Bank

 Established in 1915, the bank is headquartered in Taipei city and offers commercial banking services to retail and corporate customers.
 With 69 branches, it is a source of employment to 2,400 professionals.
 Additionally, it has seven overseas branches in Shanghai, Shenzhen, Shanghai Pilot Free Trade Zone, London, New York, San Francisco, and Los Angeles.
 The net total assets of the bank in 2018 were $56.54 billion and a net profit of $7.08 million.

 This is one of the TOP banks in Taiwan founded in 1992 expanded its enterprise into 139 branches across Taiwan and 28 in Los Angeles, Hong Kong, Singapore, China, Vietnam, Myanmar, Cambodia, Australia, and Japan.
 It provides deposits, loans, credit card management, foreign exchange, and other services to individuals, enterprises, and various other entities.
 The bank’s total assets are valued at NT$1.9tr ($57bn) as of 2016.